 - We have a history of net losses, we anticipate increasing expenses in the future, and we may not be able to achieve or maintain profitability. - We derive a significant portion of our revenue from our largest customers.
-Our largest customer, Comcast Cable, accounted for 45%, 35%, and 24% of our revenue for the fiscal years ended February 28(9), 2018, 2019, and 2020, respectively, and accounted for 17% of our revenue for the six months ended August 31, 2020.
+Our largest customer, Comcast Cable, accounted for 45%, 35%, and 24% of our revenue for the fiscal years ended February 28(9), 2018, 2019, and 2020, respectively.
 The loss of any of these customers, or renegotiation of any of our contracts with these customers, could negatively impact our results. - We have a limited operating history with our current offerings, which makes it difficult to evaluate our current and future business prospects and increases the risk of your investment. - Our business, results of operations, and financial condition may fluctuate on a quarterly and annual basis, which may result in a decline in our stock price if such fluctuations result in a failure to meet any projections that we may provide or the expectations of securities analysts or investors. - Our sales cycle can be long and unpredictable and requires considerable time and expense.
-As a result, our sales, revenue, and cash flows are difficult to predict and may vary substantially from period to period, which may cause our results of operations to fluctuate significantly. - Certain of our operating results and financial metrics may be difficult to predict as a result of seasonality and due to the fact that a portion of our revenue is subject to the achievement of performance metrics and healthcare cost savings. - If we fail to effectively manage our growth and organizational change, our mission-driven culture could be impacted, and our business could be harmed. - If we are unable to attract, integrate, and retain additional qualified personnel, especially for Accolade Health Assistant, clinical, and various product and technology roles, our business could be adversely affected. - We may face intense competition, which could limit our ability to maintain or expand market share within our industry, and if we do not maintain or expand our market share our business and operating results will be harmed. - The COVID-19 outbreak may significantly disrupt our operations and negatively impact our business, financial condition, and results of operations. - If we fail to comply with healthcare laws and regulations, we could face substantial penalties and our business could be harmed. - Upon completion of this offering, our executive officers, directors, and holders of 5% or more of our common stock will collectively beneficially own approximately 46.2% of the outstanding shares of our common stock and continue to have substantial control over us, which will limit your ability to influence the outcome of important transactions, including a change in control.
+As a result, our sales, revenue, and cash flows are difficult to predict and may vary substantially from period to period, which may cause our results of operations to fluctuate significantly. - Certain of our operating results and financial metrics may be difficult to predict as a result of seasonality and due to the fact that a portion of our revenue is subject to the achievement of performance metrics and healthcare cost savings. - If we fail to effectively manage our growth and organizational change, our mission-driven culture could be impacted, and our business could be harmed. - If we are unable to attract, integrate, and retain additional qualified personnel, especially for Accolade Health Assistant, clinical, and various product and technology roles, our business could be adversely affected. - We may face intense competition, which could limit our ability to maintain or expand market share within our industry, and if we do not maintain or expand our market share our business and operating results will be harmed. - The COVID-19 outbreak may significantly disrupt our operations and negatively impact our business, financial condition, and results of operations. - If we fail to comply with healthcare laws and regulations, we could face substantial penalties and our business could be harmed. - As of May 31, 2020, we had borrowings of \$24.5 million under our loan and security agreement and \$48.7 million under our revolving credit facility.
+In order to support the growth of our business, we may need to incur additional indebtedness under our current credit facilities or seek capital through new equity or debt financings, which sources of additional capital may not be available to us on acceptable terms or at all. - Upon completion of this offering, our executive officers, directors, and holders of 5% or more of our common stock will collectively beneficially own approximately % of the outstanding shares of our common stock and continue to have substantial control over us, - 13 which will limit your ability to influence the outcome of important transactions, including a change in control.